Personal Injury – Preexisting Injuries and Conditions

 The injured person must prove that the defendant’s conduct caused the claimed damages.
 The issue is whether the defendant’s negligent conduct in slamming into the back of the car is a factual cause in bringing about the plaintiff’s injuries.
 The injured person might have had degenerative issues before, but never required treatment.

-So all of the post-accident treatment, medical bills and even the potential likelihood for possible surgery in the future are a direct result of the accident and should be damages in this case.
-But, medical evidence must link the claimed injuries to the negligence by the correct legal standard of causation.
+Post-accident treatment, medical bills and even the likelihood of possible surgery in the future directly result from the accident.
+But, medical evidence must link the injuries to the negligence by the correct legal standard of causation.
 Failing this, insurance company efforts to “muddy up” the issue by pointing out the previous condition might carry the day.

 Key Legal Element of Causation